Profitable Investing – Owning Superior Stocks at the Right Time.

 - Identify the strongest sector

-- Buy superior stocks in the strongest sector
+- Buy superior stocks in the strongest sector and hold for as long as possible

 - Manage position and portfolio risk to capture the maximum profit